mohsenemx/mohsenemx/readme.md

 # Who am I?
 Hey, I'm Mohsen!
-I'm studying Computer Engineering at **Mazandaran National University of Skills**
+I'm studying Software Engineering at **Mazandaran National University of Skills**

 ## What do I do?